Funeral held for first of 2 Poles killed in missile blast

 WARSAW, Poland (AP) — A funeral was held Saturday for one of two Polish men who died in a missile explosion near the border with Ukraine, deaths that Western officials said appeared to have been caused by a Ukrainian air defense missile that went astray.

-White roses were placed on the wooden casket of Boguslaw Wos.
-A family member carried a black-and-white photo of him, while another man carried a crucifix bearing his name.
-Polish state news agency PAP described Wos as a 62-year-old warehouse manager.
+White roses were placed on the wooden casket of Boguslaw Wos, described by the Polish state news agency PAP as a 62-year-old warehouse manager.
+A pallbearer carried a black-and-white photo of him, while another carried a crucifix bearing his name.

 Wos and another man died Tuesday in Przewodow, a small farming community 6 kilometers (4 miles) from the border with Ukraine as that country was defending itself against a barrage of Russian missiles directed at Ukraine’s power infrastructure.